CS839 Topics in Advanced Robotics · Spring 2026

 Imitation learning policies can reproduce demonstrated robot behavior in-distribution, but it is less clear when they learn reusable manipulation primitives rather than scene-specific shortcuts.
 I study this question on a real SO-ARM101 robot using a sponge pick-and-place task family.
 The study varies demonstration data composition and compares three policy families: ACT trained from scratch, SmolVLA, and Pi0.5.

 Across 684 scored robot rollouts, the results show that data composition often dominates architecture choice.
 Marked-position datasets overfit, single-task training does not reliably compose to multi-object behavior, and small amounts of task-relevant cross-task data recover most of the benefit of universal training.
-The completed ST3/ST4 atlas further shows that distractor tasks introduce a different failure profile: color-selection errors become as important as grasping errors.
+Adding visual distractors changes the failure profile itself: color- and object-selection errors become as important as grasping errors.
 Pretrained VLA policies help in some regimes, but they do not remove the need for carefully structured robot data.

 Research Question